GTFO-Modding/GTDO/reference/datablocks/enemybalancing.md

 ### EnemyCollisionPlayerMovementReduction - Single

-When an player is colliding with an enemy, this will reduce the player's movement speed.
+When a player is colliding with an enemy, this will reduce the player's movement speed.

 ### EnemyCollisionMinimumMoveSpeedModifier - Single